cilium/cilium/Documentation/install/guides/advanced_options.rst

 application containers, then that node may not have a container runtime installed at all.
 You may still want to run the Cilium agent on the node to ensure that local processes on that node can reach application containers on other nodes.
-The default behaviour of Cilium on startup when no container runtime has been found is to abort startup.
+The default behavior of Cilium on startup when no container runtime has been found is to abort startup.
 To avoid this abort, you can run the ``cilium-agent`` with the following option.